Tuesday Knight: Music

-Tuesday has been on the music scene since 1985 with her debut album Little Things.
-She later signed a recording deal with Vanity Records, which was one of the most sought-after labels at the time.
+Knight has been on the music scene since 1985 with her debut album Little Things.
+She later signed a recording deal with Vanity Records.
 She released her album Don’t Talk Back in 1986.
 In 1986, she appeared on the original demo for the production that would become Jekyll & Hyde for Frank Wildhorn.

 After working on the Quiet Riot album Metal Health as backing vocals, Knight was bought out of her contract by CBS/PARC Records where she then recorded what would be a self-titled album Tuesday Knight in 1987 on Parc/CBS Records.
 It contained a cover version of Prince's "Why You Wanna Treat Me So Bad?"
 The album's sole single was called "Out of Control."
 Her fourth album Here it Comes, released in 2000, had more of a commercial success than her previous attempt.

 In 1990 she sang the song "Ivory Tower" on the Mad About You soundtrack.
 In 1996, she sang a cover of The Police's song "Every Breath You Take" in an episode of Profiler entitled "I'll Be Watching You".
 In 2001, Tuesday provided her voice for the song "If It Takes All Night" in the film The Theory of the Leisure Class.
 She later watched a performance by the David Bowie Tribute Band Space Oddity and joined them as Keyboardist and Backing vocals.
 On September 17, 2012, Knight released Faith, an 18-track album featuring a collection of songs recorded over the past 25 years.
-In September 2017, Tuesday returned with a new album called Uncovered.
+In September 2017, Knight returned with a new album called Uncovered.

-Her iconic cult classic song "Nightmare" is heard in the opening credits of 1988's A Nightmare on Elm Street 4: The Dream Master.
-The song was never released on the official soundtrack, but has since been released by Tuesday on CD and Mp3 formats.
+Her song "Nightmare" is heard in the opening credits of 1988's A Nightmare on Elm Street 4: The Dream Master.
+The song was never released on the official soundtrack, but has since been released by Knight on CD and Mp3 formats.